heatherknoyes/PasswordGenerator/README.md

 ## Description

-// edit here
-The motivation for this project was to learn how to read through an existing code base, and to make changes to make it more readable without affecting the overall functionality and look of the website.
-In this project I refactored an existing code base of the HTML code to have more semantic elements and to be more accessible.
-In addition, I also refactored the CSS code base to reflect the changes that were done in the HTML code, reordered elements to be in a semantic structure, and consolidated pieces of code for a more streamlined code base.
+The motivation for this project was to create the JavaScript logic behind a password generator.
+By using simple techniques of arrays, pre-defined functions, logical statements, and creating my own functions I learned how to manipulate data to check if requirements have been fulfilled.
+I also learned how to manipulate and handle user input and response to determine what data is outputted to the user.
+The thing I am most proud of with this project is that I was able to implement logic to check if the user criteria had been met with the password.
+I did this by testing a password with four characters and making sure that the password was regenerated if there were four criteria until all four criteria had been met for the password.
 With the completion of this project I fulfilled the following user acceptance criteria.

 ```
 GIVEN I need a new, secure password